-Snakes top the list of things adults are afraid of, coming in ahead of everything from public speaking and confined spaces to spiders and other creepy-crawlies [source: Brewer].
-If snakes on their own can instill this much fear, imagine the reaction to a snake slithering its way up out of the toilet, particularly when you're about to sit down.
+Snakes are often high on the list of things adults are most afraid of.
+So, imagine the reaction to a snake slithering its way up out of your toilet, particularly when you're about to sit down.

 If even the thought of toilet snakes sends chills down your spine, take heart; while it's certainly possible for a snake to end up in your toilet, it's extraordinarily unlikely.
 The very reason that these stories make headlines is that they are so very rare, and so shiver-inducing [source: Wickman].

 In 2010, newspapers devoted column space to the story of a 3-foot (0.9-meter) corn snake found in a 19th-floor toilet in New York City.
 In an interview with the Wall Street Journal, herpetologist – that's a snake expert – Jack Conrad agreed that it was "within the realm of possibility" that the snake made its way up through the pipes.
 He cited the fact that snakes are good swimmers who can hold their breath for a long time, and are well capable of swimming upward and squeezing through tight spaces if needed [source: El-Ghobashy].
 Comforting, right?